 Using the same non-invasive imaging technology used during pregnancy and diagnostic testing, real time ultrasound (RTUS) therapy shows you how your muscles are contracting as you move and perform exercises.

-Chris and Megan Thomas have built a dedicated team of Cairns physios who are passionate about exercise, sport and health and have a comprehensive understanding of phyxing people.
+The team at PhyxMe are passionate about exercise, sport and health and have a comprehensive understanding of phyxing people.

 Our focus is to make you stronger, more mobile and able to perform at your best: whether is on the sporting field or day to day life.